Tips for Applying to Kellogg (Part 3)

-When it comes to letters of recommendation, many applicants wonder about who they should ask.
+Many applicants wonder who is most suited and desirable to approach for a recommendation.
+I know that was a tough decision when I applied.
 The admissions committee is most interested in someone who knows you and your work experience, regardless of title or prior connection to Kellogg.
-A supervisor who understands your daily contributions could have more valuable insight for us than a Kellogg alum who is less familiar with your work.
+A supervisor who understands your daily contributions may be more illuminating for us than a CEO who is less familiar with your work.

-It’s a good idea to talk to your recommender about why you’re interested in Kellogg and how you want your Kellogg MBA to further your career goals, but it’s even more important to allow them to provide their own opinions and write the recommendation themselves.
+It’s a good idea to help your recommender understand why you’re interested in Kellogg and how you want your Kellogg MBA to further your career goals.
+It’s important to try and talk with your recommenders about these points, but it’s even more important to allow them to provide their own opinions and write the recommendation themselves.

 For more information about Kellogg’s applications components, visit our website.